Wiksell Adds ABOTA Award To Slew Of 2010 Honors

 A two-year mainstay of the law school's nationally ranked Mock Trial Competition Team, Wiksell was part of a foursome that won the Most Professional Team Award in the 2009 National Ethics Trial Competition.
-Last fall, he and teammate Chris Chin,'10, made the semi-finals of the National Civil Trial Competition, the farthest that Pacific McGeorge has ever advanced in that tournament.
+Last fall, he and teammate Chris Chin,'10, made the semi-finals of the National Civil Trial Competition, the farthest that McGeorge has ever advanced in that tournament.
 This spring, Chin and Wiksell won a National Trial Competition regional and represented the law school at the national championship in Texas.

 Wiksell is currently studying for the bar in Sacramento.
 After taking the July examination, he plans to return to southern California.
 His father, Willard, and his brother, Kenneth, are attorneys in Ventura.